 **Museums and Historic Sites**

-You can still enjoy many of the historic sites around New England when traveling with your pets.
-Granted dogs are not allowed inside museums and historic homes but they are often welcome on the grounds.
-If you have a traveling companion, you can take turns visiting the inside of these historic places.
-A nice (and less buggy) alternative to hiking, walk through the sculpture park at the Decordova Museum in Lincoln, MA, go back in time at Mystic Seaport in Connecticut, or see one of Maine's famous lighthouses like Pemaquid Point.
+You can still enjoy many historic sites around New England while traveling with your pets.
+Although dogs are generally not allowed inside museums and historic homes, they are often welcome on the grounds.
+If you have a traveling companion, you can take turns visiting the interiors of these historic places.
+A pleasant alternative to hiking, you can walk through the sculpture park at the Decordova Museum in Lincoln, MA, go back in time at Mystic Seaport in Connecticut, or see one of Maine's famous lighthouses like Pemaquid Point.

 **Whale Watches and Scenic Cruises**

 Set sail for a seaside adventure.
-New England has a long and storied maritime history and there's much to see on the rivers, lakes, and Atlantic coast.
-See whales and seals, visit harbor islands, take a scenic sunset cruise, or go fishing.
-Just call ahead to see if the cruise of your choice is dog-friendly.
-We'll list the ones we know about on the appropriate Doggie Destination page.
+New England boasts a long maritime history, with lots to see on the rivers, lakes, and Atlantic coast.
+Enjoy whale watching, seal spotting, visiting harbor islands, taking a scenic sunset cruise, or even going fishing.
+Just call ahead to check if the cruise is dog-friendly.
+We’ll list the ones we know about on the appropriate Doggie Destination page.

 **Drive-in Movies**

 Evenings can be tough when traveling with kids, pets, or both!
-There's nothing better than a good old-fashioned drive-in movie.
-Not all are dog-friendly so be sure to check before heading over.
-If we know they are dog-friendly, we'll list it on the appropriate doggie destination page.
+There’s nothing better than a good old-fashioned drive-in movie.
+However, not all are dog-friendly, so check before heading over.
+If we know they welcome dogs, we’ll include that information on the relevant doggie destination page.

 **Boat Rentals**

 Can't find a dog-friendly voyage?
-Want to be captain of your own ship?
+Do you want to captain your own ship?
 Rent your own ride!
-Many boat rental places around New England allow dogs.
-Choose from kayaks and canoes to motor and sail boats.
-And as always, if we know of a specific location, we'll list it!
-Just make sure your dog is sea-worthy!
+Many boat rental locations around New England allow dogs, from kayaks and canoes to motor and sailboats.
+And if we know of specific locations, we’ll make sure to list them!
+Just ensure your dog is ready for a sea-worthy adventure!

 **Dining Al Fresco**

-There's nothing like enjoying a nice meal on a warm summer evening.
+Nothing compares to enjoying a meal outdoors on a warm summer evening.
 Many restaurants, from casual seafood places in Maine to more upscale dining in Boston, will allow well-behaved dogs to join you on their deck or patio.
-Just call ahead.
+Just call ahead to confirm.

 **Apple Picking**

-In the fall, many of the area's apple orchards allow dogs to join you in our fall rite of passage - apple picking.
-Many orchards also have events and activities such as hay rides and mazes plus fall goodies like cider donuts, hot cider, and pumpkins.
-Just call ahead to be sure it's ok to bring the dog.
+In the fall, many apple orchards allow dogs to join you for the traditional activity of apple picking.
+Many orchards also host events like hay rides and mazes, plus fall treats like cider donuts, hot cider, and pumpkins.
+Just call ahead to ensure it’s okay to bring your dog.

-Share your favorite doggie destinations and photos of your dog enjoying them!
+Share your favorite dog-friendly camping spots and dog-friendly destinations, along with photos of your dog enjoying them!

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.